Skip to content

 If the configuration of the Root Profile is not set properly, an escalation scenario may occur: the restrictions imposed by the Root Profile can unintentionally fail.

-1. The first su execution is subject to the enforcement of the App Profile and will switch to UID 2000 (adb shell) instead of 0 (root).
+1. The first su execution is subject to the enforcement of the App Profile and will switch to UID 2000 (ADB shell) instead of 0 (root).

 Note